Not so easy, is it?

 Even when I was very little, I needed to see the geography behind the stories in my mind.
 "Would I have liked living where my family is - or am I better-off here, far away from that small world that got left-behind?"

-In my case, my mother never "lived" in Newfoundland... she only used that location as a birthing-site because she didn't want to bring shame to her family.
+In my case, my first mother never "lived" in Newfoundland... she only used that location as a birthing-site because she didn't want to bring shame to her family.
 How long was she there?
 Long enough to find a job, finish a pregnancy and then leave.
 St John's was never "her home"... but it was home to an area that shipped lots of white children to America.
-[I was devestated when I learned an adoption agency made sure I had no "home-life" or family to go back to.]
+(See: "Adoption in Canada - in whose best interest?" ) Words cannot decribe the grief I felt when I learned an adoption agency did all it could do to make sure I had no "family" or "home-life" to find and go back to.

-I was told she was a drunk who was married but had an affair.
+My amother told me my first mother was a drunk who was married but had an affair.
 Rather than having an abortion, she [thanks to her Catholic religion] chose to have me, but give me away so no one would get hurt from the scandal.

-I eventually learned both my first parents were not married, not Newfies, not drunks but long-term sweethearts, in their twenties, who were educated and lived on family farms in Alberta.
+I eventually learned both my first parents were not married, not Newfies, not drunks, not losers with nothing better to do.
+Instead, my biologic parents were long-term sweethearts, in their twenties; both well educated, both had good jobs and both lived on family farms in Alberta.
+Both had large families.

 What I learned from this is, there is no closure when lies are told.
 Whether the lies were told TO my Amother, or by her, that's academic.
-The bottom line is, lies and deception kill the dreams a person wants to keep inside.
+The bottom line is this: lies, secrets, and deception kill the dreams a person wants to keep inside.

-The simple truth is, an adoptee will always question and wonder, "how did it all begin?"
+I can't imagine ANY adoptee NOT asking the question, "How did it all begin?
+(How did I get here?)"
 If there are lies and hidden secrets in the story that gets told... there's no telling or knowing where the mind of that child is going to go.